windelbouwman/ppci/docs/faq.rst

     If you are not sure where to begin, please contact me fist.
     For a list of tasks, refer to :doc:`the todo page<todo>`.
 For hints on development see :doc:`the development page<development>`.

+*Why would one want to make a compiler for such a weird language such as C?*

+    Because of the enormous amount of C-source code available.